navichat/motion/dev/web_viewer/docs/PROJECT_STRUCTURE_GUIDE.md

 # Project Structure and Component Guide

+Note: This document predates the latest reorganization.
+For the authoritative, up-to-date structure, see docs/STRUCTURE.md.
+This file is kept for historical reference.

 ## Overview

 This document provides a comprehensive guide to the reorganized WebNN/WebGPU/WASM powered avatar system structure.
 The project has been systematically organized to enable component-based development, testing, and integration.